-One of the most important themes for seagrass mapping with a remote sensing is an accuracy evaluation of classification.
+One of the most important things for seagrass mapping with remote sensing is accuracy evaluation of classification.
 In general, accuracies of classification are evaluated with an error matrix (confusion matrix or contingency table) (Mumby and Green 2000).
-The accuracies are judged with a user accuracy, a producer accuracy, an overall accuracy and a tau coefficient (Ma and Redmond 1995).
+Accuracies are judged with a user accuracy, a producer accuracy, an overall accuracy and a tau coefficient (Ma and Redmond 1995).

 1. Error Matrix (Pixels and percent)